 CLP's Engineer in School programme was launched in 2016 to enhance junior secondary school students' understanding of the power engineering profession and inspire them to join the industry in future.
-Through visitations to CLP E-Playground, school talks and STEM workshops, the programme also wishes to increase students' knowledge in decarbonisation, environmental protection and energy conservation.
-Since its launch, the programme has benefitted over 63,000 students from around 170 schools.
+Through visitations to CLP E-Playground and Daya Bay Nuclear Power Science and Technology Museum, school talks and STEM workshops, the programme wishes to increase students' knowledge in decarbonisation, environmental protection and energy conservation, and also to inspire their interests in engineering profession.
+Since its launch, the programme has benefitted over 71,000 students from around 190 schools.